Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Kinetic Proofreading in the ribosome

 The energetic cost of translational elongation can be computed from the number of hydrolysis events, as $\Delta E = (\left<n\right>+1)\epsilon_\text{GTP}$ where $\epsilon_\text{GTP}$ is the change in free energy associated with hydrolyzing one ATP molecule.
 We note some features of this energy cost are apparent from Eq.~\ref{eq:excesshyd}.
 First of all, the energy cost is not dependent on the binding rate $k_b$ of the tRNAs, as expected since binding initiates all interactions, whether they are futile or not.

-If the release step is indiscriminate between right and wrong amino acids ($\Delta_2 \rightarrow 0$), then the number of excess hydrolysis events becomes $k_{u2}/k_p$ (the rate of falling out of the activated state, relative to the rate of peptide bond formation).
-This is expected since each time a tRNA enters either activated state there is a constant probability of $p_{pc}$ of proceeding to elongation versus falling off.
-In this case, the calculation of $\left<n\right>$ is equivalent to asking how many times a biased coin (with probability $p_{pc}$ of showing heads) must be flipped before the first heads is obtained ($\left<n\right> = 1/p_{pc} - 1 = k_{u2}/k_p$).
-In this limit, the energetic cost of elongation can be minimized by preventing release of the activated state ($k_{u2} \rightarrow 0$) or effectively removing the indiscriminate proofreading step from the system.
+If the release step is indiscriminate between right and wrong amino acids ($\Delta_2 \rightarrow 0$), then the number of excess hydrolysis events becomes $k_{u2}/k_p$ (the rate of release from the hydrolyzed state, relative to the rate of peptide bond formation).
+This is expected since the ratio of futile versus productive exits from the hydrolyzed states is given by their ratio of rates, and this should equal the average number of futile exits $\left<n\right>$ per each productive one.
+In this limit, the energetic cost of elongation can be minimized by preventing release from the hydrolyzed state ($k_{u2} \rightarrow 0$) or effectively removing the indiscriminate proofreading step from the system.
 The same limit is obtained when there are no wrong amino acids present in the system ($g\rightarrow 0$).

 We next consider the limit where hydrolysis is much slower than the unbinding rate ($k_h \ll k_{u1}$), allowing the initial binding step to equilibrate before each hydrolysis occurs.
 This limit was also assumed in past analyses of kinetic proofreading processes~\cite{hopfield1974kinetic,murugan2012speed}.
 In this case, the average count of excess hydrolyses, and the error rate simplify to